tushar-sharma/tushar-sharma.github.io/_posts/2020-06-19-homeopathy-india.md

 ---

-<p> I recently came across a Youtube video of a famous Indian actress Genelia Deshmukh promoting homeopathic products.
+I recently came across a Youtube video of a famous Indian actress Genelia Deshmukh promoting homeopathic products.
 The Bollywood couple, Riteish and Genelia Deshmukh, has invested in Welcome Cure, a Homeopathy treatment service platform.
-Science has repeatedly dismissed homeopathy as quakery or at best placebo, but that has not deter companies or Indian government to continue to fund and research in homeopathy.</p>
+Science has repeatedly dismissed homeopathy as quakery or at best placebo, but that has not deter companies or Indian government to continue to fund and research in homeopathy.<!-- truncate_here -->

-As a kid I usually heard about two types of medicine.
-One was allopathy which is a pejorative term for modern science.
-Allopathy was always criticised for side effects.
-“Only if you are really sick", my uncle used to say, “take allopathy medicine only as a last resort."<!-- truncate_here -->

 <p>Tags: {% for tag in page.tags %} <a class="mytag" href="/tag/{{ tag }}" title="View posts tagged with &quot;{{ tag }}&quot;">{{ tag }}</a>  {% if forloop.last != true %} {% endif %} {% endfor %}</p>